 Configure the DNS Server

-First determine the IP address of your system by running ifconfig.
+First determine the IP address of your system by running ip addr.
 You will need this.

 Then edit the bind9 options file: